ritvikvoleti7/Credit-risk-prediction/README.md

 Data Description
 The dataset contains 12 columns and several thousands of rows, each representing a single loan application.
 Below is a detailed description of each column:

-Column Name	Description	Data Type person_age	Age of the applicant (in years).
-Integer person_income	Annual income of the applicant (in USD).
-Integer person_home_ownership	Type of home ownership of the applicant (RENT, MORTGAGE, OWN, OTHER).
-Categorical person_emp_length	Employment length of the applicant (in years).
-Float loan_intent	Purpose of the loan (e.g., EDUCATION, PERSONAL, VENTURE, MEDICAL, HOMEIMPROVEMENT).
-Categorical loan_grade	Grade assigned to the loan based on its risk (A to G, with A being the least risky).
-Categorical loan_amnt	Amount of the loan requested by the applicant (in USD).
-Integer loan_int_rate	Interest rate of the loan (in percentage).
-Float loan_status	Loan repayment status (0 for paid back, 1 for default).
-Integer loan_percent_income	Loan amount as a percentage of the applicant's income.
-Float cb_person_default_on_file	Whether the applicant has a history of default (Y for yes, N for no).
-Categorical cb_person_cred_hist_length	Length of the applicant's credit history (in years).
-Integer Key Highlights
+Column Name	Description	Data Type: person_age	Age of the applicant (in years).
+Integer

+person_income	Annual income of the applicant (in USD).
+Integer

+person_home_ownership	Type of home ownership of the applicant (RENT, MORTGAGE, OWN, OTHER).
+Categorical

+person_emp_length	Employment length of the applicant (in years).
+Float

+loan_intent	Purpose of the loan (e.g., EDUCATION, PERSONAL, VENTURE, MEDICAL, HOMEIMPROVEMENT).
+Categorical

+loan_grade	Grade assigned to the loan based on its risk (A to G, with A being the least risky).
+Categorical

+loan_amnt	Amount of the loan requested by the applicant (in USD).
+Integer

+loan_int_rate	Interest rate of the loan (in percentage).
+Float

+loan_status	Loan repayment status (0 for paid back, 1 for default).
+Integer

+loan_percent_income	Loan amount as a percentage of the applicant's income.
+Float

+cb_person_default_on_file	Whether the applicant has a history of default (Y for yes, N for no).
+Categorical

+cb_person_cred_hist_length	Length of the applicant's credit history (in years).
+Integer

+Key Highlights
 Loan Prediction: The dataset is suitable for predicting whether a loan will be repaid or defaulted based on various features.
 Risk Analysis: It provides insights into factors like loan grades, interest rates, and credit history, which can be used to assess risk.